Path: Policy - Network Objects - Static Network Objects

 To achieve this, you need to set up the following:

-- a static network object for the proxy server,
+- a static network object that contains the proxy server,

-Navigate to Policy > Network Objects > Static Network Objects.
-Create a static network object that characterizes the proxy server.
+Navigate to Policy > Network Objects > Static Network Objects to create a static network object that contains the proxy server.
+The proxy server can be identified by its MAC address, for example.

 For detailed instructions on how to create a static network object, refer to Creating Static Network Objects.